 Laser Refractive Surgery Options

-A contact-lens-shaped piece of corneal tissue called a lenticule is created inside the the intact cornea using a femtosecond laser on an anesthetized eye.
+SMILE is a minimally invasive surgery.
+A contact-lens-shaped piece of corneal tissue called a lenticule is created inside the intact cornea using a femtosecond laser on an anesthetized eye.
 The lenticule is then dissected and removed through the small tunnel incision with minimal disruption of the skin cells.
 SMILE is recommended for patients with moderate to high myopia (nearsightedness) but without astigmatism.
-It is a great option for patients with a high risk of developing dry eye.
+This laser refractive surgery option is great for patients with a high risk of developing dry eye.
 It takes medium visual recovery time.
-It is minimally invasive, fast, and least discomfort after surgery.
-It can produce light sensitivity, scratchiness, tearing for 1-2 hours following the procedure.
-It has the lowest risk for dry eye.
-The procedure is 95% in producing the accuracy and likelihood of achieving 20/20 vision.
+The procedure is minimally invasive, fast, and least discomfort after surgery.
+However, it can produce light sensitivity, scratchiness, tearing for 1-2 hours following the procedure.
+This treatment for refractive errors is 95% in producing the accuracy and likelihood of achieving 20/20 vision.

 To schedule a consultation with Dr. Eap to determine if you are a potential candidate for one of the laser refractive surgery options, please contact us.